 There is no better protection against political reaction – or its flip side, chaosism – than randomly selected juries.
 In addition, jury duty is a primary lesson in the sacred school of citizenship.
-As such, it must never be tampered with, lest we corrupt the entire constitutional system―as is certainly happening now.
+As such, it must never be tampered with, lest we corrupt the entire constitutional system — as we are doing now.

 In truth, the duty of juror should be the sacred obligation of every good citizen.
 "Show up in good faith, do your civic duty and be honored for it."
 Period.

-Local jury members might be prejudiced against a certain kind of defendant or case.
+Local jury members might share the same prejudice against a certain kind of defendant or case.
 This was the original reason for voir dire in cases decided by juries in the United States: to counteract practically universal race prejudice.
-In those cases, protocols were established that permit a change of venue to avoid local prejudice.
+In those cases, protocols were established to permit a change of venue to avoid local prejudice.
 These should be reinforced.
 However, random jury selection would never be compromised for that reason again.

-No doubt clever lawyers will find a way to corrupt change-of-venue protocols, just as they’ve managed to warp the random selection of juries into their private selection of bias (as in the TV show “Bull”).
+No doubt clever lawyers will corrupt change-of-venue protocols, just as they’ve warped the random selection of juries to achieve a bias that’s been paid for (as in the TV show “Bull”).
 In that case, new protocols will become necessary.
-In the meantime, simplicity and elegance above all else, please!
+In the meantime, simplicity and elegance above all, please!

 The more momentous the court decision, the greater the call for randomly selected juries and the more exactingly their unhampered conclusions should be documented and enforced.
 Jury trials should remain open to the public yet never become public spectacles.

-During civil lawsuits, potential jurors are eliminated from duty if they disclose some root understanding of the complaint—job-related, school-learnt or self-taught.
+During civil lawsuits, potential jurors are eliminated from duty if they disclose some understanding of the complaint — job-related, school-learnt or self-taught.
 Law school graduates eliminate the best-informed jurors from juries.
-Underqualified jurors must rule on complex issues, with no help from informed insiders.
+Unqualified jurors with no help from informed insiders must rule on complex issues.
 They are at the mercy of any distortion court officers may dream up.

 Judges worsen this confusion.
 They refuse to answer juror requests for clarification of the law (which should be their primary responsibility).
 They reject pertinent evidence as inadmissible.
-They forbid note taking and other acts of juror initiative.
-Finally, they override more and more jury decisions whose outcome might disturb their prickly sense of propriety.
-This kind of elitist jury tampering would become unheard-of.
+They forbid note taking and other juror initiatives.
+Finally, they override jury decisions whose outcome disturbs their prickly sense of propriety.
+This kind of elitist jury tampering would never be unheard-of again.

 In addition, when civil litigants agree to settle during a trial, they often drop the original complaint.
-Every participant agrees to seal the details of the case in secrecy that no one may review—especially not the public and the press.
-In these cases, the courts have conspired with litigants to deny significant information to the public.
-Great social evils get tabled for decades, saving some judicial time but jeopardizing the safety of innocents.
-The public suffers from this denial.
+The participants agree to seal the details of their case in secrecy that no one may review — especially not the public and the press.
+In these cases, the courts have conspired with litigants to deny significant information from the public.
+In this way, great social evils get tabled for decades, saving some judicial time but jeopardizing the future safety of innocents.
+The public must suffer from this denial.

 Courts should seek the greatest public good.
 Any lesser pursuit is license for escalating banditry.

 Sociologists have come to agree (what a miracle!) that the only thing that legal systems hold in common, when compared to custom and religion, is the imposition of penalties.
-That is not really the case at all.
-The primary function of good law is to free the weak from capricious penalties imposed by the strong.
-Custom and religion have never managed such deliverance, on the contrary.
+That is not really the case.
+The primary function of good law is to liberate the weak from capricious penalties imposed by the strong.
+Custom and religion have never delivered on that promise, on the contrary.

 The weak would protect themselves best by serving the Law as honest jurors and letting this sovereign process protect them.

 During every court session, judges should avoid beating their jurors over the head with the obligations of jury duty and penalties for having failed to obey them.
-Instead, they should refresh their spirit with this idea: the shelter of the Golden Rule: “Do unto him what you wish would be done unto you.
+Instead, they should refresh their spirit with the support of the Golden Rule: “Do unto him what you would have done unto you.
 Judge him according to your wish to be judged under the same circumstances.”
-One of Christianity’s greatest contributions to law and civilization, even though this rule was much more mature and broadcast by faiths older than juvenile Christianity.
+One of Christianity’s greatest contributions to law and civilization, even though this rule has been broadcast by faiths much older and more varied than juvenile Christianity.

-The best body of law unlocks doors both material and behavioral—as in: “We don’t feel the need to lock our doors at night or when we leave home.”
+The best body of law would unlock doors both material and behavioral — as in: “We don’t feel the need to lock our doors at night or when we leave home.”
 Insofar people do not assume such things spontaneously, the Law has failed.
-No police intervention all by itself, no matter how forceful, can pull out of this tailspin into chaos.
+No police intervention all by itself, no matter how forceful, can pull us out of this tailspin into chaos.

-A mature weapon state is also a state of widespread terror where medieval gates are locked and bolted every night, where police and criminal elites are the only ones that may carry weapons, amidst a citizenry of disarmed peasants as vulnerable and suspicious as they are dangerous and suspect.
+A mature weapon state is also a state of terror where medieval gates are bolted shut every night, where police and criminal elites are the only ones who carry weapons amidst a citizenry of disarmed peasants as vulnerable and suspicious as they are dangerous and suspect.

-The reverse would embody a universal militia virtuously dependable and well-armed, a police force that rarely felt the need for guns, and a criminal element that wouldn’t dare flash them—not our constantly renewed yet centuries-senescent weapon tyranny.
+The contrary would embody a universal militia virtuously dependable and well-armed, a police force that rarely felt the need for guns, and a criminal element that wouldn’t dare flash them — not our constantly renewed yet centuries-senescent weapon tyranny.

-Randomly selected juries would uphold the Law and secure justice—like nothing and no one else could.
+Randomly selected juries would uphold the Law and secure justice — like no-one and nothing else could.
 Such a jury-driven system would mature over time, gathering strength and clear-sightedness as it became commonplace.

 Ladies and gentlemen of the court, please get used to these ideas.